joehahn/cryptocoin-tensorflow-demo/README.md

 ### Setup:

-1 I use the following to download conda to install Anaconda python plus the additional libraries needed to execute this demo on my Mac laptop:
+1 i use the following to download conda to install Anaconda python plus the additional libraries needed to execute this demo on my Mac laptop:

     wget https://repo.continuum.io/miniconda/Miniconda2-latest-MacOSX-x86_64.sh